New COVID-19 cases continue 2-month slide

-JOHNSTOWN, Pa. – New cases of COVID-19 continue their two-month decline, with 3,473 new cases across the state this week.
+New cases of COVID-19 continue their two-month decline, with 3,473 new cases across Pennsylvania this week.

-It’s the first time since summer 2021 that there were fewer than 4,000 new cases, the weekly Pennsylvania Department of Health update showed on Wednesday.
+It’s the first time since summer 2021 that there were fewer than 4,000 new cases in a week, the weekly Pennsylvania Department of Health update showed on Wednesday.

 Cambria County recorded 56 new cases and one death.